 She also notes that it’s helpful to set specific times for writing, so journaling becomes part of your regular routine.

 The self-critical and self-defeating thoughts that often accompany depression can feel impossible to escape.
 Maybe they play on a loop — a track permanently set to repeat that you can’t seem to switch off.
 But this is depression talking, and depression often lies.

 Just to be clear: We’re not suggesting you can banish depression through positive thinking alone.
 Positive self-talk and optimism aren’t cures, but they can boost resilience and improve your outlook.

-To revise the way you talk to yourself, try breaking down the negative thoughts:
+Try breaking down the negative thoughts:

 - Identify the thought.

 - Consider whether you have any proof to back up that thought.
 What evidence might counter it instead?

 - Get more insight by exploring cognitive distortions, like all-or-nothing thinking, mind reading, or overgeneralization.

 - Ask yourself if you’d say the same thing to a friend.
 No?
 What would you say instead?

 Then, try slowly mixing positivity into your internal dialogue: